Few people build wealth on salary alone. Instead, investments compound earnings by putting money to work passively.

 5. Long-Term Capital Gains

 Another way to lower your tax bracket is to hold an asset for more than a year to reduce your capital gains tax.
-When you hold on to a property or any asset for longer than a year, you’ll pay long-term capital gains instead of short-term capital gains.
+When you hold on to a property or any asset for longer than a year, you’ll pay long-term capital gains instead of short-term ones.
 While the short-term capital gains rate ranges from 0% to 37%, long-term capital gains are taxed at 0% to 20%.

 6. Form an LLC